mirror-shades/tamerlane-chess/README.md

 ## Installing

 If you prefer to manually install rather than download a release, you can do that as well.
 There is a powershell script to install the game in the scripts directory called `install.ps1`.
 This script will create a standalone installation in a folder parallel to the source code.
+This standalone can also be downloaded from the releases page.

 ```
 parent directory